China surpasses growth target for 2023 with 5.2% expansion, but tough road lies ahead

 To sustain the hard-won momentum, policymakers will need to do more in 2024, given that China’s beleaguered property market and tepid consumer demand are expected to continue to weigh on growth, they added.

-Officials will have their work cut out for them, as “looking back in 2023, investor confidence and consumer sentiment have proved to be difficult to repair and restore”, said Professor of Economics Albert Hu at the China Europe International Business School in Shanghai.
+Officials will have their work cut out for them, as “looking back in 2023, investor confidence and consumer sentiment have proved to be difficult to repair and restore”, said Professor of Economics Albert Hu of the China Europe International Business School in Shanghai.

-In a move to further boost confidence in China’s economy, Premier Li Qiang released the full-year growth figure in his address to the World Economic Forum – a gathering of the world’s top policymakers and analysts – in Davos in Switzerland on Jan 16, one day before the traditional release of the closely watched full-year economic data by the National Bureau of Statistics (NBS).
+In a move to further boost confidence in China’s economy, Premier Li Qiang released the full-year growth figure in his address to the World Economic Forum – a gathering of the world’s top policymakers and analysts – in Davos, Switzerland, on Jan 16, one day before the traditional release of the closely watched full-year economic data by the National Bureau of Statistics (NBS).

-Dr Dan Wang, chief economist at Hang Seng Bank in Shanghai, told The Straits Times: “I think he was really trying to prop up market confidence and give people more hope (with the unusual release).”
+Dr Dan Wang, chief economist of Hang Seng Bank in Shanghai, told The Straits Times: “I think he was really trying to prop up market confidence and give people more hope (with the unusual release).”

 Doubts had risen among economists that China could hit its stated target when the country released its half-year growth figure in July.

-The doubts were a quick reversal of fortune from March, when China announced its target of around 5 per cent during the country’s annual parliamentary meetings, and economists had said that the goal was low, especially given 2022’s stunted base.
+The doubts were a quick reversal of fortune from March, when China announced its target of around 5 per cent during the country’s annual parliamentary meetings and economists said the goal was low, especially given 2022’s stunted base.

-In 2022, China’s economy grew 3 per cent, missing its growth target of around 5.5 per cent – the first time it had failed to hit its stated goal by such a significant margin – due to the damage from the country’s zero-Covid policy, which was lifted only in December that year.
+In 2022, China’s economy grew 3 per cent, missing its growth target of around 5.5 per cent – the first time it had failed to hit its stated goal by such a significant margin – owing to the damage from the country’s zero-Covid policy, which was lifted only in December that year.

 China’s economy had also been reeling from regulatory clampdowns on its formerly high-flying sectors of education, technology and, in particular, property.
 That made it harder for policymakers to maintain the growth momentum in the first three months of 2023.